PaulKinlan/paul.kinlan.me/content/2017-07-06-progressive-progressive-web-apps.markdown

 * Render the structure of the page based on the configuration (the columns) &mdash;
   for a given user this is currently static and getting it visible quickly is important for users.
-* Render the column data **if** we have the content cached and available
+* Render the column data **if** we have the content cached and available, we can do this on both the server and service worker
-* Render the footer of the page that contains the logic to dynamically update the contents of the page.
+* Render the footer of the page that contains the logic to dynamically update the contents of the page periodically.

 With these constraints in mind, everything needs to be asynchronus and I need to get everything out on the network as quickly as possible.